Correlation Between Stay-at-Home Orders and Decreased COVID-19 Hospitalizations in Four U.S. States

-The authors argue that unlike case count (which is a conservative estimate) and death count (which is a delayed and insufficient estimate), hospitalizations due to COVID-19 are a stronger metric for evaluating the effectiveness of stay-at-home measures.
-The study consisted of four states (Colorado, Minnesota, Ohio, and Virginia) that fit the inclusion criteria of having at least 7 consecutive days of cumulative hospitalization before and 17 days following the stay-at-home date.
+Unlike case counts (which are conservative estimates) and death counts (which are delayed and insufficient estimates), COVID-19 hospitalizations provide a stronger metric for evaluating the effectiveness of stay-at-home measures.
+An analysis of data from four U.S. states (Colorado, Minnesota, Ohio, and Virginia)—selected for having at least 7 consecutive days of cumulative hospitalizations before and 17 days following the orders—demonstrated a correlation between the implementation of stay-at-home orders and a subsequent decrease in hospitalizations.

 0